SamanthaWangdl/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a junior electrical engineer (biomedical engineering) student from Fudan University with a top GPA score in my major.
-With a long time volunteering experience in a hospice care center, I have committed myself to biomedical engineering research and innovation ever since.
+I am currently a junior electrical engineer (biomedical engineering) student from Fudan University with a top GPA score.
+I have committed myself to biomedical engineering research and innovation since my volunteering experience in hospice care center.

-My research interest originated from real-clinical problems, like pain monitoring, and ranges from machine learning study in temporal series and graphs to complex network and cybernetics.
+My research interest originated from real-clinical problems, like pain monitoring, and ranges from temporal series and graphs' machine learning to complex network.

 With distinguished undergraduate research granting from a Nobel laureate, I completed a complex network control algorithm design with [Prof.Zhongzhi Zhang](https://scholar.google.com/citations?user=DrcEuSkAAAAJ&hl=zh-CN).
 Besides, I am also engaging in pain monitoring problems and exploring the interpretability of them with the guide from [Prof. Gari Clifford](https://scholar.google.com/citations?user=VwYoZ6gAAAAJ&hl=zh-CN).